langroid/langroid/docs/blog/posts/chat-completion.md

 When the flag is set to `False`, the chat history is sent directly to the chat-completion endpoint, which internally converts the chat history to a prompt in the expected llama2 format.

-For local models other than Llama2, users can write their own formatters by writing a class similar to `Llama2Formatter` and then setting the `use_completion_for_chat` flag to `False` in the `LocalModelConfig` object.
+For local models other than Llama2, users can either:

+- write their own formatters by writing a class similar to `Llama2Formatter` and then setting the `use_completion_for_chat` flag to `True` in the `LocalModelConfig` object, or
+- use a LLM server library (such as the `oobabooga` library mentioned above) that provides a chat-completion endpoint, _and converts chats to single prompts under the hood,_ and set the `use_completion_for_chat` flag to `False` in the `LocalModelConfig` object.

+You can use a similar approach if you are using an LLM application framework other than Langroid.

 <iframe src="https://langroid.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>